sokoow/kube-desktop/README.md

 #### Running example deployment on localhost (golang demo)

-Basically refresh the ```http://drone.mykube.awesome/``` till the frontend comes up, then grab a drone api token, go to examples dir in this repo and launch ```create-examples.sh``` script.
-This will build a golang example, push to internal registry, and then deploy on kube, creating an ingress with address ```http://example-golang-app.mykube.awesome``` after couple of minutes.
+Go to the `examples` directory, launch the `create-examples.sh` script, it will create the `gitadmin` user (password: `gitadmin`).
+When asked, go to [http://drone.mykube.awesome](http://drone.mykube.awesome), grab an API token and paste it in the terminal.
+The script will then build the example, push it to the internal registry, deploy it and create an ingress with the address [http://example-golang-app.mykube.awesome](http://example-golang-app.mykube.awesome) in a few minutes.

 ### Running on Vagrant